 Address: Google Maps • Facebook Page • Website

 Pizza & Bia is located in District 3 on Pham Ngoc Thach Street.
 It’s tucked down a small side street, so you might miss it at first (like I did).
-The pizza place is right next door to the Citadines Regency Saigon, one of my favorite hotels in District 3.
+The pizza place is right next door to the T-Ritz Saigon Hotel, one of my favorite hotels in District 3.

 The side street is quiet, and there’s a parking stand with a security guard right out front of Pizza & Bia’s doors.